redkite-labs/redkitecms-docs/book/environments.rst

     http://localhost/app_dev.php/about
     http://localhost/app_dev.php/contacts

 What changes between using one front controller instead another one?
 Just the configuration.
-In fact, your application may have as many front controllers you require and each of them has a different configuration that changes the behaviour of your application that runs in one particular environment.
+In fact, your application may have as many front controllers as you require and each of them has a different configuration that changes the behaviour of your application in each environment.

 So we can say that "Each front controller defines an environment".

 .. note::

-    **app.php** is the default front controller and it is the one used when any front controller has been explicitly declared.
+    **app.php** is the default front controller and it is the one used when no front controller has been explicitly declared.
 For this reason, you can safety omit it:
     **http://localhost/contacts** will serve the contacts page in production.